Kyubyong/dc_tts/README.md

 ## Usage

+1. Import the Android_App folder into Android Studio and edit the ip address to match your ip in MainActivity.java.
-Run 'python server.py' on your local pc.
-Then leave it on for as long as you need.
+2. Run 'python server.py' on your local pc, then leave it on for as long as you need.

 ## Notes
 * []() In case something is not clear or you bump into some weird error, don't be afraid to ask.